Skip to main content

 What are the risks of a prostatic urethral lift?

-You may have incontinence (leaking urine).
-Scar tissue may build up.
+You may leak urine or scar tissue may build up in your urethra.
 You may have trouble having sex, or develop a condition called retrograde ejaculation.
 This means semen goes into your bladder when you ejaculate.
 You may have blood clots in your urine that block your urethra.
 The procedure may not prevent your BPH symptoms from getting worse.
-You will be able to have a different procedure or surgery to help with symptoms.
+You may need a different procedure or surgery to help with symptoms.

 Care Agreement